FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Implementation and Experiments

-Finally, it is important to highlight that although our chosen device, the xczu5ev, is an edge device, FireFly-S still demonstrates significant improvements across all benchmarks.
+Notably, despite the resource constraints of the edge-tier xczu5ev device, FireFly-S still demonstrates significant improvements across all benchmarks.
 By utilizing a larger device such as the xczu7ev in the ZCU104, the inference performance can be further enhanced due to the substantially greater number of LUT resources available, which alleviates the bottlenecks experienced with the xczu5ev and supports higher levels of parallelism.
 Additionally, it is noteworthy that our model is fully mapped on-chip, which means that each layer utilizes fewer resources compared to an overlay architecture.
 Despite this, our design achieves remarkable performance without any off-chip memory access, thereby eliminating external power consumption typically associated with overlay architectures.